 The Grant Operations Officer will provide a high level of service to all applicants and grantees who contact the charity by phone, email and post.
 You will give detailed advice to applicants and provide support throughout the application process, enabling the highest quality applications to reach the charity.

 The Grant Operations Officer will support all aspects of the grant making functions and work as part of a team when required to support the charity’s Appeal Operations team.
-You will also support Senior Design and Delivery Officers within the Design and Delivery team to deliver a best in class service with strong relationships.
+You will also support the Small Grants Operations Executive within the Design and Delivery team to deliver a best in class service with strong relationships.

-The successful candidate must have experience of working in the charity, voluntary or public sector, preferably in a grant making environment.
+While experience of working in a grant making environment is desirable, this experience is not essential.
 You will also have extensive experience of using databases regularly as well as working under pressure with high volumes of work and, importantly, experience of prioritising workloads effectively.